willhaslett/covid-19-growth/README.md

   `all.ipynb` and `us.ipynb` contain starting points for work with global or US data.

+## Feature Suggestions

+  If there is a new feature that would help streamline your work with these data, please create a feature request issue.

+## Awareness-raising

+  If you find this repo useful, please consider starring it.
+The open issues for the Johns Hopkins repo show that many people are struggling with ETL for the JH CSV files.
+My hope is to make the ETL painless and to help quick-start the development of useful downstream tools.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details